 Find out whether you could profit from using a bot.

-What is a foreign exchange bot?
+What is a forex robot?

-Foreign exchange bots are computer programs that help indicate if you should buy or sell currency pairs at any given time.
+Forex robots are computer programs that help indicate if you should buy or sell currency pairs at any given time.
 One of the main advantages of using forex robots is that they’re not associated with the psychological factor that can affect human judgment.

 Do these robots actually work?

-A foreign exchange robot works in entering trade orders by replacing a human trader and relies on trading strategy as implemented by the program.
+A forex robot works in entering trade orders by replacing a human trader and relies on trading strategy as implemented by the program.
 The creators of such programs set in place a range of mathematical rules, which the robot then applies to generate returns.
 The functioning of any such program, as a result, depends largely on its creator.

-The commands that bots execute depend on their technical analysis tools, but good programmers make use of back testing to get optimal results.
+The commands that the bots execute depend on their technical analysis tools, but good programmers make use of back testing to get optimal results.
 While programmers can automate this process, it would require making certain tweaks to improve performance in areas like placing stop-loss orders and maximum drawdowns.

-What are the types of foreign exchange bots?
+What are the types of forex robots?

-The use of foreign exchange robots for automated trading can vary depending on specific requirements.
+The use of foreign exchange bots for automated trading can vary depending on specific requirements.
 If you’re considering using a computer program to help simplify your trading woes, details of your options are as follows:

 - Fully automated.
 This kind of trading is in line with black-box or algorithmic trading.
 Here, a computer based algorithm works on factors like price, quantity and timing, and then initiates the trade automatically.
 As a user, you can make some changes to the program’s technical parameters, but the program controls all other aspects.